micllynn/mouseberry/README.md

 Mouseberry is a hackable, Python-based rodent behavior controller designed around the Raspberry Pi and operating at a moderate-to-high level of abstraction.

-It provides a full scheduler for stochastic behavioral events, background (threaded) acquisition of measurements, background PiCam video streaming to a monitor, and automated data storage in the HDF5 format.
+It provides a full scheduler and threading for stochastic behavioral events, background (threaded) acquisition of measurements, background PiCam video streaming to a monitor, and automated data storage in the HDF5 format.

 With mouseberry, Events are first defined based on a set of steps which occur when they are triggered.
 Then, TrialTypes are constructed as a collection